yufeih/azure-docs-sdk-node/docs-ref-services/preview/ai-form-recognizer-readme.md

   // The second parameter is the SAS-encoded URL to an Azure Storage container with the training documents.
   // The third parameter is the build mode: one of "template" (the only mode prior to 4.0.0-beta.3) or "neural".
-  // See https://aka.ms/azsdk/formrecognizer/buildmode for more information about build modes. const poller = await client.beginBuildModel("<model ID>", containerSasUrl, "template", {
+  // See https://aka.ms/azsdk/formrecognizer/buildmode for more information about build modes. const poller = await client.beginBuildDocumentModel("<model ID>", containerSasUrl, "template", {
     // The model description is optional and can be any text.
     description: "This is my new model!",
     onProgress: ({ status }) => {